socar-esther/Is_meta_learning_always_necessary/README.md

-# Is meta_learning always necessary
+# Is meta-learning always necessary
 Implementation of KDD 2022 "Is Meta-Learning Always Necessary?: A Practical ML Framework Solving Novel Tasks at Large-scale Car Sharing Platform"

 ## Datasets